 - Methods available to users:

-From the Registration page, make the following choices:
+From the Registration page, make the following choices and then choose Save:

 - Require users to register when they sign in: Yes